 Ensure there’s nothing in the cage a hormonal parrot can tear and shred.

-If there is, a broody parrot will attempt to make a nest.
-Avoid putting paper, cardboard, and other easy-to-tear materials in a parrot’s cage until the breeding season’s over.
+If there is, a broody parrot will attempt to nest.
+Avoid putting paper, cardboard, and other easy-to-tear materials in the cage until the breeding season has concluded.

 Lower Temperatures

-Like excessive light levels, too much warmth makes parrots believe it’s spring and the breeding season.
-A reduced temperature ensures that hormone levels are less elevated.
+Like excessive light levels, too much warmth makes parrots believe it’s spring.

 Distractions

-Exercise is among the best ways to keep a parrot healthy during the breeding season.
+Exercise keeps a parrot healthy during the breeding season.
 Help the parrot release pent-up sexual energy by distracting it with toys and games.

-This is also the perfect time to teach a parrot new tricks.
-Doing so enables the parrot to focus its physical and mental energy on something interesting.
+This is also the right time to teach a parrot tricks.
+Doing so enables parrots to focus their physical and mental energy on something else.

 Hormone Therapy

-Hormone therapy for parrots is available, but it’s only used in extreme circumstances when parrots lay unfertilized eggs too often and can’t stop.
+Hormone therapy is available when parrots lay unfertilized eggs too often and can’t stop.

-According to Niles Animal Hospital, vets administer a testosterone injection to negate the effects of the female hormone and cease egg-laying.
+According to Niles Animal Hospital, vets administer testosterone injections to negate the effects of the female hormone and cease egg-laying.

 It can also calm sexually aggressive females.
-However, it shouldn’t be given to males because it would raise their testosterone levels.
-Other forms of therapy include:
+It shouldn’t be given to males because it would raise their testosterone levels.
+Other forms of hormone therapy include:

-A parrot will experience mood and behavioral changes that can be difficult to manage.
-To minimize the problem, reduce light exposure, temperature levels, and access to fatty foods.
+A hormonal parrot will experience mood and behavioral changes.
+To prevent this problem, reduce light exposure and temperatures, remove bedding, secluded places to lay eggs, and fatty foods.